Kākā: Feeding

-New Zealand kākā typically eat fruits, berries, seeds, flowers, buds, nectar, sap, plants and invertebrates.
-They use their strong beak to shred the cones of the kauri tree to obtain the seeds.
-It has a brush tongue with which it feeds on nectar, and it uses its strong beak to dig out the grubs of the huhu beetle and to remove bark to feed on sap.
+New Zealand kākā typically feed on varieties of fruits, berries, seeds, flowers, buds, nectar, sap, plants and invertebrates.
+They use their strong beaks to shred cones of kauri trees to obtain the seeds.
+It has a brush tongue with which it uses to feeds on nectar, and it uses its strong beak to dig out the grubs of the huhu beetle and to remove bark to feed on sap.
+They consume nectar from plant species such as kōwhai, flax, rātā, and pōhutukawa.
+Kākā, while feeding, often stand on one foot and use the other foot to manipulate food, like stripping the husk off of a fruit.
+This is a behaviour demonstrated in many other parrot species.
+Kākā feeding behaviour often varies depending on the season, with kākā switching to different resources based on seasonal availability.
+Kākā tend to consume more seeds, berries, and fruit when nectar and honeydew are low in winter, with their diet varying throughout the year and shifting focus during different seasons.